Printing beyond paper with 3D printed knee replacements

-It's no longer "One size fits all."
-That's the idea behind new technology, that could revolutionize knee and hip replacement surgery and make the whole process more bearable.
+DENVER, Colo. - It's no longer "One size fits all."
+That's the idea behind new technology that could revolutionize knee and hip replacement surgery and make the whole process more bearable.

 It's only a few steps but for Gary King each one brings more pain.